Prozac and Alcohol

 Expand list

-• Worsening of Mental Health Symptoms: Prozac is often prescribed to treat conditions like depression and anxiety.
-Alcohol is a depressant that can worsen depression and anxiety.
-Mixing the two may cancel the therapeutic effects of Prozac, and increase the risk of mood swings or worsening mental health symptoms.
+• Worsening of Mental Health Symptoms: Prozac is an antidepressant prescribed to treat conditions like depression, anxiety, and bulimia.
+Classified as an SSRI (selective serotonin reuptake inhibitor), fluoxetine works by increasing the levels of serotonin, a neurotransmitter in the brain associated with mood regulation.
+Alcohol worsens depression and anxiety, so mixing the two may cancel the therapeutic effects of Prozac and increase the risk of mood swings.

 • Impaired Thinking Abilities: Both Prozac and alcohol can make it harder to think properly.
-Combining the two substances may result in difficulties with concentration, memory, and decision-making.
+Combining the two substances results in difficulties with concentration, memory, and decision-making.

-• Increased Risk of Serotonin Syndrome: Prozac belongs to a class of medications known as SSRIs (selective serotonin reuptake inhibitors).
-When combined with alcohol, there is an increased risk of serotonin syndrome.
+• Increased Risk of Serotonin Syndrome: Prozac belongs to a class of medications known as SSRIs.
+One of the biggest dangers of combining Prozac and alcohol is the increased risk of serotonin syndrome.
+Severe cases can lead to seizures, high fever, irregular heartbeat, or organ failure.

 • Liver Function: Both Prozac and alcohol are processed by the liver.
-Chronic alcohol use may affect liver function, and combining it with Prozac may increase the risk of liver-related side effects.
+Chronic alcohol use affects liver function, and combining it with Prozac increases the risk of liver-related side effects.

 • Increased Risk of Accidents: The combination of Prozac and alcohol can impair motor skills and coordination, increasing the risk of accidents, falls, or injuries.